-To embed a QUBO problem with arbitrary graph structure to Ising machines with sparse hardware graphs, a technique called \emph{minor embedding}~\cite{choi2008minor} has been developed.
-We call the graph structure associated with the QUBO problem as the \emph{input graph}.
-Minor embedding represents the input graph $I$ as a minor of the hardware graph $H$.
-Namely, a node in $I$ is represented by a set of connected nodes (called a \emph{chain}) in $H$.
+To embed a QUBO problem with an arbitrary graph structure to Ising machines with sparse hardware graphs, a technique called \emph{minor-embedding}~\cite{choi2008minor} has been developed.
+We call the graph structure associated with the QUBO problem the \emph{input graph}.
+Minor-embedding represents the input graph $I$ as a minor of the hardware graph $H$.
+Specifically, a node in $I$ is represented by a set of connected nodes (called a \emph{chain}) in $H$.
 The variables corresponding to nodes in a chain are penalized by their interaction so that they take the same values.
 The strength of the penalty is called \emph{chain strength}.

-When a QUBO problem is dense, i.e., the input graph has dense edges, minor embedding requires a large number of hardware nodes to form chains.
-Such large-sized chains lead to degradation of performance of Ising machines~\cite{yamamoto2020statica}.
-Furthermore, the size of hardware graph severely restricts the size of a dense input graph.
-For a complete input graph, minor embedding is also called \emph{clique embedding}.
+When a QUBO problem is dense, i.e., the input graph has dense edges, minor-embedding requires a large number of hardware nodes to form chains.
+Such large chains lead to performance degradation of Ising machines~\cite{yamamoto2020statica}.
+Furthermore, the size of a hardware graph severely restricts the size of a dense input graph.
+For a complete input graph, minor-embedding is also called \emph{clique embedding}.
 Clique embedding (with relatively short chains) of complete graphs of size 180 and 232 has been found for 16-Pegasus graph $P_{16}$ of D-Wave Advantage~\cite{Dwaveadvantage} with 5640 nodes and 15-Zephyr graph $Z_{15}$ of D-Wave Advantage2~\cite{Dwaveadvantage2} with 7440 nodes, respectively.